productsupcom/vyos-ipblock-generator/README.md

 ### Whitelist Configuration

-Protect your own networks from being blocked:
+Protect your own networks from being blocked (supports both IPv4 and IPv6):

 ```bash
 # Edit the whitelist file